Chris-Luong/comp3331/lab05/lab5.md

 ## Question 1

-The maximum size of the congestion window that the TCP flw reaches is 100.
+The maximum size of the congestion window that the TCP flow reaches is 100.
 When the congestion window reaches this value, there is a triple dup ACK/timeout and the congestion window size drops to 1.
 The slow start threshold (ssthresh) is set to half of 100 which is 50.
 This is done to avoid congestion.
 The slow start phase will start again after this with the window size being 1.

 ## Question 2